 Stalking behaviors may be difficult to identify.
-Initially, some can seem kind, friendly, or romantic (i.e., sending cards, candy, or flowers).
-However, if the object of the stalker's attention has indicated s/he/zi wants no contact, these actions can seem controlling or scary.
-It is especially important to consider the pattern of behavior, including the type of action, frequency, consistency, and if the behavior does not stops when the stalker is told to cease contact.
+Initially, some can seem kind, friendly, or romantic (i.e. sending cards, candy, or flowers).
+However, if one person has indicated that they want no contact, these actions can seem controlling or scary.
+It is especially important to consider the pattern of behavior, including the type of action, frequency, and consistency, and if the behavior does not stop when the stalker is told to cease contact.

-If you are experiencing behaviors that are making you nervous or stalking behaviors:
+If you think you are experiencing stalking behaviors:

-- You do not have to make a decision to report stalking before accessing counseling, medical services, or advocacy.
+- Know that you do not have to make a decision to report stalking before accessing counseling, medical, or advocacy services.

 Stalking behaviors can include:

 - Following someone or showing up unexpectedly by your room, your class, or your workplace.

 - Persistent unwanted gifts, texts, messages on social media, letters, calls, or emails.

 - Threats to hurt you, your family, friends, and/or pets.

 - Posting false information or spreading rumors about you.

 Being stalked may cause anxiety, stress, nightmares, insomnia, or depression.
 It can make someone feel fearful, unsafe, or vulnerable.
 These reactions are normal and there are resources and options that can help.